Old Razorback Mountain

 Old Razorback Mountain is a 5650. ft summit located in Pershing County, Nevada, United States.

 Description

 Old Razorback Mountain is part of the Selenite Range which is a subset of the Great Basin Ranges.
 This peak is set on land managed by the Bureau of Land Management.
 It is situated 14 mi northeast of the town of Gerlach, and 5 mi southeast of Black Rock City where the Burning Man event is held each year.
-Old Razorback Mountain is an iconic spectacle at this art festival.
 Trego Hot Springs is located at the foot of the mountain's north base.
 Topographic relief is significant as the summit rises over 1,700 ft above Black Rock playa in less than one mile and the east aspect rises 1,300 feet in 0.4 mile.
 This landform's toponym has been officially adopted by the U.S. Board on Geographic Names.

 Climate

 Old Razorback Mountain is set in the Black Rock Desert which has hot summers and cold winters.
 The desert is an example of a cold desert climate as the desert's elevation makes temperatures cooler than lower elevation deserts.
 Due to the high elevation and aridity, temperatures drop sharply after sunset.
 Summer nights are comfortably cool.
 Winter highs are generally above freezing, and winter nights are bitterly cold, with temperatures often dropping well below freezing.